bradfrost/atomic-design/chapter-4.md

 As it turns out, there's a better path to take in order to arrive at aesthetic values without having to do a whole hell of a lot of upfront design work.
 Let's talk about some of the tactics for making this happen.

-#### The 20-Second Gut Test
+#### The 20-second gut test
 A fantastic exercise for quickly establishing aesthetic values is the [20-Second Gut Test](http://goodkickoffmeetings.com/2010/04/the-20-second-gut-test/).
 Typically done as part of the project kickoff meeting, the exercise involves showing the stakeholders a handful of pertinent websites (about 20-30 of them) for 20 seconds each.
 The sites you choose should be a healthy blend between industry-specific sites as well as other visually-interesting sites from other industries.
 For added believability, you can photoshop in your client's logo in place of the site's actual logo.

 For each site presented, each person votes on a scale from 1 to 10, where a score of 1 means "If this were our site I would quit my job and cry myself to sleep," while a score of 10 means "If this were our site I would be absolutely ecstatic!"
 Instruct participants to consider visual properties they find interesting, such as typography, color, density, layout, illustration style, general vibe, and so on.

-{% include figure.html src="../images/content/foodbank-20-second.jpg" caption="For the Pittsburgh Food Bank website redesign, we showed a blend of same-industry sites and visually-interesting sites from other industries for 20 seconds each.
-The participants vote on how happy they would be if the particular site was theirs." %}
+{% include figure.html src="../images/content/foodbank-20-second.jpg" caption="For the Pittsburgh Food Bank website redesign kickoff, we showed stakeholders a variety of relevant websites for 20 seconds each.
+The participants voted on how happy they would be if the particular site was theirs.
+Then we discussed the results." %}

 When the exercise is complete, quickly tally up the scores and come back to the group to discuss the results.
 Have a conversation about the sites that received the 5 lowest scores, the 5 highest scores, and the most contentious scores (sites which some people ranked very highly and others ranked very lowly).
 The participants should explain why they were attracted or repulsed by a particular site, and work through differences in opinions with the group.

 This exercise exposes stakeholders to a variety of aesthetic directions early in the process, allows them to work through differences in taste, and (with any luck) helps arrive at some shared aesthetic values.
 The visual designer can then latch onto these insights and begin to translate those aesthetic values into a visual direction for the project.

-#### Style Tiles
+#### Style tiles
 Once again, visual designers' first instinct is often to jump right into creating full comps to articulate an aesthetic direction for the project.
 This high-fidelity work is certainly tangible, but also wastes a ton of time and effort if the comps don't resonate with the stakeholders.
 Also, creating high-fidelity comps often makes big assumptions about technical feasibility, which leads to unrealistic expectations and antagonistic relationships with front-end developers.

 It's essential to establish a solid visual direction for the project, so how does a visual designer do that without burning a ton of time on upfront high-fidelity comps?
 That's the question that designer Samantha Warren answered when she created [style tiles](http://styletil.es/), a deliverable that's more tangible than a mood board but not as high fidelity as a fully-baked comp.